 If only defeating bad guys were that easy.

 Story by Tara Fitzgerald.
 This article originally appeared in Plenty in February 2008.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.